fabianekc/MachineLearning/pml-project.md

 ## Model Fitting
-Based on various tests *Random Forest* with 10 fold *Cross Validation* is chosen as algorithm to get a small out of sample error.
+Based on various tests *Random Forest* with 10 fold *Cross Validation* is chosen as algorithm to get a small out-of-sample error.
 (For performance reason a parallel cluster is setup.)

 ```r
 cluster <- makeCluster(detectCores()-1)